cambridge-ceu/csd3/usage.md

 for f in convert_cache.pl filter_vep haplo variant_recoder vep;
 do ln -sf $HPC_WORK/ensembl-vep/$f $HPC_WORK/bin/$f; done
 ```
-Note also without the htslib/1.4 module it is nessary to add the `--NO_HTSLIB` option which also indicates "Cannot use format gff without
+Without the htslib/1.4 module, the `--NO_HTSLIB` option is needed but "Cannot use format gff without Bio::DB::HTS::Tabix module installed".
-Bio::DB::HTS::Tabix module installed", e.g. https://www.biostars.org/p/366401/ and Bio::DB:HTS is itself a repository from GitHub,
- https://github.com/Ensembl/Bio-DB-HTS and it is suggested to change the `Makefile` of htslib to install to a desired directory and relevant
+Bio::DB:HTS is in https://github.com/Ensembl/Bio-DB-HTS and it is good to change in the `Makefile` destination of htslib to a desired location,
-parameters are reflected in Build.PL through its command line options.
+to be used by `Build.PL` via its command line options.

 ### R